Bugis Long House Lim Kee Beef Noodle: One of Singapore’s best beef noodles with 80 years of heritage

 Bugis Long House Lim Kee Beef Noodle may be a little hard to spot within the bustling Golden Mile Food Centre.
-Hidden among the rows of stalls in the basement of the popular hawker establishment, this heritage stall has been serving up bowls of beef noodles for over 70 years.
+Hidden among the rows of stalls in the basement of the popular hawker establishment, this heritage stall has been serving up bowls of beef noodles for 80 years.

 Bugis Long House Lim Kee Beef Noodle was founded back in 1945, where it operated from a pushcart along Bugis Street (where Bugis Junction is today).
 Today, the stall in Beach Road serves up bowls of both dry and soupy noodles featuring different cuts of beef, such as beef brisket, beef tendon and beef belly.